Last updated: May 3, 2026

 - What to gather: Paid tax receipts or a rent certificate, income records, Social Security statements, and ID.

-- Timeline: Pennsylvania says rebates begin in early July 2026.
+- Timeline: Pennsylvania says rebates for claim year 2025 begin after July 1, 2026.
 If you are a caregiver helping a renter parent, this is one of the first programs to check.

 Washington senior and disability property tax relief

-- Who can get it: For the exemption, Washington allows homeowners who are at least 61, retired because of disability, or qualifying veterans with an 80%+ combined U.S. Department of Veterans Affairs rating or total disability.
-For the senior/disability deferral, the age rule is 60+.
+- Who can get it: For the exemption, Washington allows homeowners who are at least 61, retired because of disability, or qualifying veterans with an 80% or higher service-connected evaluation or VA compensation at the 100% rate.
+For the senior/disability deferral, the age rule is 60 or older.
 Both paths require a primary residence and county-based income rules.

 - How it helps: The exemption lowers taxes based on your county’s threshold table, your home’s value, and local levy rates.
 The deferral can cover current and delinquent taxes.
 Washington also says exemption renewal is required at least once every six years.

 - How to apply: File with your county assessor using the forms on the Washington Department of Revenue page.
-For state questions, call 360-534-1400.
+For state property tax questions, call 360-534-1400.

 - What to gather: Deed, ID, the combined disposable income worksheet, and any Social Security or VA disability proof.